webplatform/docs/tutorials/developertools_chrome1/index.md

 [[Image:icdt10-inside.jpg]] ''Inside the element inspector''

-Notice how the Developer Tools opens inside of the Elements tab and automatically drills down to, and highlights, the &lt;img&gt; tag for the Google logo.
+Notice how the Developer Tools opens inside of the Elements tab and automatically drills down to, and highlights, the <code>&lt;img&gt;</code> tag for the Google logo.
 This is very useful when you are curious which HTML generated a particular page element.

 You may also open the Developer Tools with a simple keyboard shortcut.
 Depending on your operating system, try the following: